sarxos/webcam-capture/README.md

 have no possibility to test on Raspberry Pi, Mac OS and 32-bit Linux.
 Please help and test on those systems if you have such possibility.
 * **Write code** - If you know Java or C++ you can help developing Webcam Capture by forking repository and sending pull requests.
+Please visit [this](http://stackoverflow.com/questions/4384776/how-do-i-contribute-to-others-code-in-github) link if you don't know how to contribute to other's code at Github.
 * **Donate** - People have expressed a wish to donate a little money.
 Donating won't get you anything special, other than a warm feeling inside, and possibly urge me to produce more freely available material for Webcam Capture